CMT202: Distributed and Cloud Computing

-The aim of this module is to familiarize students with issues and successful approaches in the design of distributed systems.
+The aim of this module is to familiarize you with issues and successful approaches in the design and implementation of distributed systems.
 Detailed case studies of widely used systems will be discussed in this module.

 The course covers: the organisation of distributed systems, focusing on various architectural styles used to develop such systems; core technologies to implement distributed systems; various models and infrastructures to support Cloud computing – such as virtualisation; and emerging themes in distributed systems, such as fault tolerance and policy driven autonomic self-management.

 On completion of the module a student should be able to

 - Demonstrate and apply knowledge about the state-of-the-art in distributed-systems architectures.

 - Critically evaluate the issues in distributing an application across a network.

 - Appreciate the difference between various distributed computing middleware and their communication mechanisms.